Pretty scary, right?

 Instead of penalizing sites for violating certain guidelines, like building backlinks, Google used to devalue the backlinks.
-Once Google was able to accurately determine which sites were using spam tactics, it started penalizing sites (like with Penguin).
+Once Google could determine which sites used spam tactics accurately, it started penalizing them.

 Since 2011 or so, both manual and algorithmic penalties have skyrocketed.
-If your SEO has been working for at least a few years, they’ve no doubt been involved in working with a penalized site.
+If your SEO has been working for at least a few years, they’ve undoubtedly been involved in working with a penalized site.

-Find out how successful your potential SEO has been at bringing sites back from the brink as well as how they will prevent those penalties from occurring in the future (to your site).
+Find out how successful your potential SEO has been at bringing sites back from the brink and how they will prevent those penalties from occurring in the future (to your site).

 14. Are you up to date with the latest algorithm changes?

-While I told you earlier that Google releases about 500 algorithm changes per year, they aren’t all significant.
+While we told you earlier that Google releases about 500 algorithm changes per year, they aren’t all significant.

 Most of them have a very minor impact on any one site.

-There are, however, a select group of algorithm updates that were significant enough to deserve being named.
+However, a select group of algorithm updates were significant enough to deserve being named.
 All SEOs should be familiar with all of these.

 Ask your SEO to describe a few of them, and then confirm that they know what they’re talking about by reading through those links.

-All you’re trying to do here is filter out incredibly inexperienced SEOs or the ones that are just trying to make a quick buck without having much expertise in the field.
+All you’re trying to do here is filter out inexperienced SEOs or those just trying to make a quick buck without much expertise in the field.

 One way to quickly test this is to ask them to name a few of the most recent major algorithm updates.